Getting started with CoronaSDK and PhysicsEditor

 Let's now set up the collision parameters.
 These parameters can be applied per fixture - which means that you can compose a shape from different polygons and set parameters for each of them.

 First give the fixture a name - this allows you to identify individual parts of a shape later - E.g. the head of a character or other parts.
-For now type "apple" in the field called Identifier.
+For now type "banana" in the field called Identifier.

 Next set the density.
 The Density multiplied with the area of the shape is the mass of the object.
 So you device how heavy the object will be here.